Begonia Rex, or Rex Begonia, is a type of begonia that is known for its interesting and colorful foliage.

 With the proper care, your painted leaf begonia will thrive and provide you with years of enjoyment.

 First, begonias are best pruned when they are actively growing.
+In the winter months, Rex begonias go through a dormant stage during which they lose their distinctive leaves.
 This means that late spring or early summer is the ideal time to do it.

 Second, begonias should be pruned after they have flowered.
 This will help to ensure that the plant has enough energy to produce new flowers.